Marketing

 Only time will tell if rebranding these household names will pay off down the line or not.
 In the meantime, we’re going to take a closer look at the immediate reactions to these rebrands, alongside a few other branding faux pas through history, to see what lessons we can learn from rebranding fails and what major rebranding mistakes companies need to avoid.

 Branding and marketing often work in concert with one another to create and deliver captivating and memorable moments.
-Bring your marketing to the next level with the tips and strategies found in Impact’s Attract, Engage, Stand Out – Building Effective Marketing Campaigns webinar
+Bring your marketing to the next level with the tips and strategies found in Impact’s Attract, Engage, Stand Out – Building Effective Marketing Campaigns webinar.

 The Gap Rebrand